AliceNguyen09/Personal-project/Project4-Store-sales_analysis/README.md

 GROUP BY Country
 ORDER BY Revenue DESC;
 ```
-The script returns revenue by contries in descending order.
+The script returns revenue by contries in descending order.<br/>
 Result:
 | Revenue | Country |
 |----------|----------|